BrightShit/Password-Generator/README.md

 # Password-Generator
-this is Python password generator it will save text file to the same directory
+this is Python password generator